-- Support the gathering and access to local data in line with EU's data strategy for the training and optimisation of existing AI algorithms developed in initiatives like AI for Public Good and GenAI for Africa. - Tailoring of AI-based solutions to low-income countries based on local needs (bottom-up approach) - Fostering an enabling innovation environment with reinforced talent pipelines and technological transfer of AI algorithms and solutions to local innovation hub.
+- Support the gathering and access to local data in line with EU's data strategy for the training and optimisation of existing AI algorithms developed in initiatives like AI for Public Good and GenAI for Africa. - Engaging local partners. - Tailoring of AI-based solutions to low-income countries based on local needs (bottomup approach) - Fostering an enabling innovation environment with reinforced talent pipelines and technological transfer of AI algorithms and solutions to local innovation hub.